Social Thinking Program

 The Social Thinking program uses a variety of teaching strategies, such as stories, visual aids, games, and role-playing, to help individuals develop a range of social-emotional competencies:

-- Executive functioning: planning, organizing, problem solving and thinking about one’s own social behaviour and communication
+> Executive functioning: planning, organising, problem solving and thinking about one’s own social behaviour and communication

-- Emotional self-regulation: recognizing and managing one’s own emotions and responses to social situations
+> Emotional self-regulation: recognising and managing one’s own emotions and responses to social situations

 Group 1: Age 5-7 years